 In turn, the Chronograf repository on GitHub is much smaller.
 It counts 12382 commits, 91 releases, and only 69 contributors:

-This is due to the higher versatility of Grafana as a universal tool, if compared to InfluxDB and its Chronograf.
+This is due to the higher versatility of Grafana as a universal tool if compared to InfluxDB and its Chronograf.

-Grafana and InfluxDB stack are similar, yet different instruments.
+Grafana and InfluxDB stacks are similar, yet different instruments.
 Grafana is developed to serve many various data sources.
 It is incredibly flexible.
 Grafana even allows you to create a single dashboard using data from multiple data sources simultaneously.

 InfluxDB is a time-series database and the TICK-stack is built around it.
 Chronograf is intended to work with InfluxDB, Telegraf, and Kapacitor.
-Chronograf is not just the monitoring and visualization platform, but also the user interface for interacting with the entire TICK-stack.
+Chronograf is not just the monitoring and visualization platform, but also the user interfaces for interacting with the entire TICK-stack.
 It works only with the InfluxDB data source.